Mary Anning

 Her regular method of searching was to comb the beaches near Lyme for any fossiliferous rocks that might have fallen from the cliffs along the shore.
 This was the famous Blue Lias formation, an abundant source of Jurassic ammonites and belemnites, and of the occasional fossil vertebrate as well.

-In 1811, in a block of fallen shale, her brother Joseph found a massive skull (see figure, right) that he mistook for a giant crocodile's.
+In 1811, in a block of fallen shale, her brother Joseph found a massive skull (see figure above) that he mistook for a giant crocodile's.
 It lay mostly hidden beneath the sand.
-This would have been nothing exceptional — many fossil crocodiles were already known — but Mary went back to investigate, and over a period of months slowly picked away the rock to expose the remains.
+This would have been nothing exceptional — many fossil crocodiles were already known — but Mary went back to investigate, and over a period of months slowly picked away the rock to expose the remainder of the skeleton.
 She eventually revealed an entire ichthyosaur — the first complete specimen ever discovered.
 She was just twelve years old at the time.

 plesiosaurus dolichodeirus conybeare